 You’re ready to put in the hard work it takes to build muscle and get that well-defined look you want, but it doesn’t hurt to enjoy a little assistance in the form of supplements, right?
-The proper workout supplements can give you more energy during your workouts, provide your muscles with the building blocks they need to grow, and help you recover more quickly so that you feel fresher at the gym.
+Proper workout supplements can give you more energy during your workouts, provide your muscles with the building blocks they need to grow, and help you recover more quickly so that you feel fresher each time you’re at the gym.
 Sounds good?

-The only problem is that it can be confusing and difficult to identify the best workout supplements.
+Sometimes it can be confusing and difficult to identify the best workout supplements.
 Visit any health store, and you’ll find rows of powders, pills, and drinks, all claiming to be the best pre-workout supplements, the best post-workout supplements, the best workout supplements for women, etc. How can you cut through all the noise and choose the right supplements that can help you build muscle?

 If you only take one workout supplement for muscle growth, start with creatine.
 This supplement has the most scientific research behind it that points to a clear and quantifiable benefit related to muscle growth.
 Creatine is a high-energy phosphate that helps muscles make a molecule called adenosine triphosphate (ATP), which provides your body with energy.